TrinityGo/opp-api/README.md

     - This resulted in a suboptimal user experience, as transactions were incorrectly marked as rejected.
     - Given that our response status is dependent on the information received from the third-party API, we currently lack the means to distinguish between genuine fraudulent/invalid transactions and false negative responses.
     - Consequently, we have decided to close this issue.
+    - For the timely respones, we added a "procssing" status if there is a delayed response.
-3. Solving Issue #76 Simplify time format for user input
+3. Closed and Fixed Issue #76 Simplify time format for user input
     - This timestamp(the mentioned time format) is automatically generated for record-keeping purposes and should not be displayed to the user.
+    - For a better user experience, we do not display this timestamp to users and do not allow them to modify it.

 ## Instructions for use